Murder of Dee Dee Blanchard: Move to Springfield

-In 2008, they moved east to Springfield.
-Habitat for Humanity had built a small house for them there, specially equipped with a wheelchair ramp and hot tub, as part of a larger project on the city's north side.
-The story of a single mother with a severely disabled daughter forced to flee Katrina's devastation captured considerable local media attention.
-The community often pitched in to help the mother, now identifying as Clauddinnea Blanchard.
-Although she had changed the spelling of her name, she still went by the nickname Dee Dee.
-Dee Dee regularly set up an outdoor screen to show movies at their house and charged people $1 or $5 to see it.
+In 2008, Dee Dee and Gypsy moved east to Springfield.
+Habitat for Humanity built a small house for them on the city's north side, equipped with a wheelchair ramp and hot tub as part of a larger development project.
+The story of a single mother caring for a severely disabled daughter who had fled Hurricane Katrina drew considerable local media attention.
+The community frequently offered assistance to the family, and Dee Dee—now identifying as Clauddinnea Blanchard—continued to go by her longtime nickname.
+She also set up an outdoor movie screen at their home and charged neighbors $1 or $5 to watch films.
+Neighbors described Dee Dee as a friendly and caring woman.

-In the summer of 2009 Children's Mercy Hospitals and Clinics published a story featuring the reunion of Dee, Gypsy and Dr Robert Beckerman after an appointment at the Comprehensive Sleep Disorders Center.
+In the summer of 2009, Children's Mercy Hospitals and Clinics published a story highlighting a reunion between Dee Dee, Gypsy, and Dr. Robert Beckerman following an appointment at the Comprehensive Sleep Disorders Center.

-The outpouring of support included many charitable contributions.
-In Louisiana, mother and daughter had at most availed themselves of occasional stays in Ronald McDonald Houses during medical appointments; in Missouri, they received free flights to see doctors at Children's Mercy Hospital in Kansas City, free trips to Walt Disney World, and backstage passes to Miranda Lambert concerts (where she was frequently photographed with Lambert) via the Make-A-Wish Foundation.
-Rod Blanchard also continued to make monthly child support payments of $1,200, as well as sending Gypsy gifts and occasionally talking to her on the phone (during one call, on her 18th birthday, he recalls Dee Dee telling him not to mention her daughter's real age since "she thinks she's 14").
+The outpouring of support in Missouri included numerous charitable contributions.
+While living in Louisiana, the pair had primarily relied on occasional stays at Ronald McDonald Houses during medical appointments; in Missouri, they received free flights to Children's Mercy Hospital in Kansas City, trips to Walt Disney World, and backstage passes to Miranda Lambert concerts through the Make-A-Wish Foundation.
+Rod Blanchard continued to make monthly child‑support payments of $1,200, sent gifts to Gypsy, and occasionally spoke with her by phone.
+He later recalled that during one call on Gypsy's eighteenth birthday, Dee Dee told him not to mention her daughter's real age because "she thinks she's 14".

-Rod and his second wife hoped to get to Springfield and visit, but for a variety of reasons, Dee Dee changed plans.
-She told her neighbors in Springfield that Gypsy's father was an abusive drug addict and alcoholic who had never come to terms with his daughter's health issues and never sent them any money.
+Rod and his second wife hoped to visit Springfield, but Dee Dee repeatedly changed plans.
+She allegedly told neighbors that Gypsy's father was an abusive drug addict and alcoholic who had never accepted his daughter's health issues and had never provided financial support.